mun-lang/website/content/posts/2020-09-30-this-month-september.md

 [accessibility specifiers](https://github.com/mun-lang/mun/issues/248).

 Last month we talked about wanting to release Mun v0.3 but we are not quite there yet.
-We chose to delay the release a little bit to give ourselves some time to properly focus on polish and get to the quality standard we aspire.
+We chose to delay the release a little bit to give ourselves some time to achieve the level of polish that we aspire to deliver in every release.

 For more details, please check out our [high-level roadmap](https://github.com/mun-lang/mun/projects/2) on Github that details new features for the